FormerLurker/Octolapse/README.md

 ### Test Mode
 Test mode must be activated BEFORE starting a print.
 Changing this setting mid-print won't alter any current prints.

 1. Navigate to the Debug tab and select 'Test Mode'.
 Note:  You shouldn't have to use any of the profiles marked 'Diagnostic' unless you suspect a bug.
-The 'Diagnostic' profiles have logging enabled.
-You can download the log file within the 'Logs' screen under the 'Octoprint' settings section.
-The log file is named plugin_octolapse.log.
-If you delete this file you will need to reboot octoprint before a new one is created!
 2. UNLOAD YOUR FILAMENT!
 Even though I attempt to strip all extruder commands, there's a chance that I missed some cases.
 Please let me know if you see any 'cold extrusion prevented' errors in the terminal window.
 If you do, please let me know and send me your gcode!
 3. Select your gcode file and click print.